Lucassifoni/xyz-table/README.md

 | Tight | 0.1mm |  |
 | Easy | 0.125mm |  |

+## Prints BOM

+- Print the TOLERANCE TEST and choose accordingly
+- Print everything in the `Common` folder in the quantities listed in file names
+- Print everything in the folder corresponding to your chosen tolerance

 ## Vitamins BOM

 | Design. | Quantity |